 (40) “Energy economy ratio” or “EER” means the dimensionless value that represents:

-(a) The efficiency of a fuel as used in a powertrain as compared to a reference fuel, as listed in Table 7 under OAR 340-253-8070 for gasoline and gasoline substitutes and in Table 8 under OAR 340-253-8080 for diesel fuel and diesel substitutes; or
+(a) The efficiency of a fuel as used in a powertrain as compared to a reference fuel; or

 (b) The efficiency per passenger mile, for fixed guideway applications.

+( ) “Electric Transport Refrigeration Units (eTRUs)” means refrigeration systems powered by electricity designed to refrigerate or heat perishable products that are transported in various containers, including semi-trailers, truck vans, shipping containers, and rail cars.

 (41) “Emergency period” is the period of time in which an Emergency Action under OAR 340-253-2000 is in effect.

 (42) “Export” means to have ownership title to transportation fuel from locations within Oregon, at the time it is delivered to locations outside Oregon by any means of transport, other than in the fuel tank of a motor vehicle for the purpose of propelling the motor vehicle.
-Fuel exported from Oregon does not carry any obligation except for recordkeeping under OAR 340-253-0600.

-(43) “Finished fuel” means a transportation fuel used directly in a motor vehicle without requiring additional chemical or physical processing.
+(43) “Finished fuel” means a transportation fuel that can legally be used directly in a motor vehicle without requiring additional chemical or physical processing.

 (44) “Fixed guideway” means a public transportation facility using and occupying a separate right-of-way for the exclusive use of public transportation using rail, using a fixed catenary system, using an aerial tramway, or for a bus rapid transit system.